NadavShaar/react-grid-table/README.md

 This is the API object used by the internal components, you can use it to do anything that the API provides, outside of the component.

-The API has the following properties:
+API Structure:

 - **isMounted:** Is the table mounted.
 - **isInitialized:** Is the table initialized.
-Will be set to true once all effects are finished.
+Will be set to true once all components are initialized.
 - **mode:** 'sync' or 'async', derived from the supplied props.
 - **isLoading:** Is the table currently loading data.
-- **config:** All the params that defines the table's behavior & UI.
+- **config:** All the params that defines the table's user-interface and its behavior.
 - **refs:** ref objects for selected elements.
 - **columnsApi:** API of the columns.
 - **columnsVisibilityApi:** API of the columns visibility.